 Mary Cait Walthall is a performer, writer, and director who has performed with various companies around town, including the Neo-Futurists, the Annoyance, and Baby Wants Candy.
-She recently returned from post-graduate level training in devised performance practice and physical performance techniques at the London International School of Performing Arts.
-She has been performing on iO’s stages for 6 years, and she currently performs with Super Human on Thursday nights.
+In 2015, she completed post-graduate level training in devised performance practice and physical performance techniques at the London International School of Performing Arts.
+She has been performing on iO’s stages since 2010, and she currently performs with Super Human at the Annoyance on Tuesday nights.
 You can also catch her on the Improvised Star Trek podcast (http://www.

-Originally from Pittsburgh, Rob has been performing at iO since 2005.
+Rob White has been performing at iO since 2005 and has been the Training Center Director since 2013.
 He’s been lucky to perform in several great shows including: “Close Quarters” , “Our Feature Presentation Presents the Improvised Movie” , and “Dinner for Six”.

 Rob can currently be seen performing at iO the iO house team “Revolver” and with “Whirled News Tonight”.